Batona Trail: Events

 The Annual Fall Endurance Run/Walk on the Batona Trail is generally held the first weekend in November.

 Batona Trail Races

 An annual ultramarathon event has been held running varying distances of the Batona Trail since 2014.
-What originally started as a "fat ass" style (no entry fee) event became more structured in 2019 when Beast Coast Productions, LLC began managing the event.
+What originally started as a "fat ass" style (no entry fee) event became more structured in 2019 when Beast Coast Productions, LLC, began managing the event.

 Brendan T. Byrne State Forest

 Byrne State Forest (formerly Lebanon State Forest) has more than 25 mi of blazed trails, including its section of the Batona Trail.
-The system of trails includes trails for hiking, cross-country skiing, snow shoeing, mountain biking, and wheelchair accessible trails.
-The Batona Trail in this park permits hiking, cross-country skiing, and snow shoeing.
+The system of trails includes trails for hiking, cross-country skiing, snowshoeing, mountain biking, and wheelchair-accessible trails.
+The Batona Trail in this park permits hiking, cross-country skiing, and snowshoeing.
 The Batona Trail intersects with other trails in the park, allowing visitors to create various loops for day hikes.
 The Batona Trail through Byrne State Forest is maintained by the State Park Service and the Batona Hiking Club.